OBOFoundry/OBOFoundry.github.io/docs/DevelopmentGuidelines.md

   - Give pros and cons of each mechanism (dn note for above: would 'term migration' be a better way to say 'term deprecation/recreation'?
   - Give examples
   - Implications (licensing and other considerations)
+  - Note: Regardless of the license used by the originating ontology, adopted terms will be subject to the stipulations of the license used by the adopting ontology.

 ### Content